 Last year, Foley was one of 50 campaigns to receive a letter from the FEC, questioning whether accounts were truly “winding down.”
-Foley resigned from Congress in 2006 after sending sexually-suggestive messages to high-school-aged boys in the congressional page program.
+He resigned in 2006 after sending sexually suggestive messages to a former congressional page living in California.

 Though the Federal Election Commission “suggests” candidates disperse leftover funds within six months of completing their campaigns, there’s no actual law requiring them to do so.

 Foley’s expenditures came under scrutiny in recent years including for a new computer in 2015 and a 2016 trip to a Republican presidential debate.

 Foley’s team has said the expenditures are all “directly related to possible, but not yet identified, future candidacy.”

 The FEC reiterated its potential concerns in its Tuesday letter.